CoFH/cofh.github.io/docs/augment-gearworking-die/index.md

 installed together with other specialization augments.

 ### Effects
-An installed gearworking die allows for a [compactor](/docs/compactor/) to be switched into Gear mode.
-In this mode, the compactor produces metal gears from metal ingots and blocks.
-The center [iron ingots](https://minecraft.gamepedia.com/Iron_Ingot) that are used when manually crafting gears are not required.
+An installed gearworking die allows for a [compactor](/docs/compactor/) to produce metal gears from ingots.
+This replaces the machine's ability to produce metal plates.

+Unlike with manual crafting, no additional ingots (usually [iron](https://minecraft.gamepedia.com/Iron_Ingot)) are required to produce gears using a gearworking die.

 Recipes